-The Directors and the Proposed Directors believe that managing an organisation's IT infrastructure and services can be costly, complex and burdensome and that, in general, most IT infrastructure and services providers are not able to meet all of an organisation's IT requirements.
-The Directors and the Proposed Directors believe that the pace of change in the IT landscape has driven an increase in the level of complexity of IT products and services.
+The Directors believe that managing an organisation's IT infrastructure and services can be costly, complex and burdensome and that, in general, most IT infrastructure and services providers are not able to meet all of an organisation's IT requirements.
+The Directors believe that the pace of change in the IT landscape has driven an increase in the level of complexity of IT products and services.
 A major driver of this is the transition from on-premise, traditional software to cloud based alternatives as companies target a "cloud-first" strategy.
 VARs such as the Bytes Group, play an important role for both corporate and public sector organisations that are seeking to reduce the burden and complexities of dealing with multiple IT solutions and services providers, or which may not have the resources, expertise, experience or contacts to source and manage all of their IT requirements.
-The Directors and the Proposed Directors believe that VARs will continue to perform an important role for IT vendors that may not have the desire, reach, relationships or platform to sell to these organisations directly.
+The Directors believe that VARs will continue to perform an important role for IT vendors that may not have the desire, reach, relationships or platform to sell to these organisations directly.